codahale/lockstitch/design.md

 MAC construction is not sUF-CMA secure.

-In addition, this construction is fully committing: finding a ciphertext and tag pair which successfully decrypts under multiple keys would imply that AEGIS-128L is not fully committing, and the final tag serves as a commitment for the ciphertext.
+In addition, this construction is fully committing: finding a ciphertext and tag pair which successfully decrypts under multiple keys would imply that AEGIS-128L is not key committing, and the final tag serves as a commitment for the ciphertext.

 Decryption uses the `Open` operation to decrypt: